Configuring pfSense for IPsec VPN to Use with Android

 Set any identifier as “My identifier”, it is just a string.
 Use “User distinguished name” as “Peer Identifier”, which corresponds to the group we will set a pre-shared key later.
 A sufficiently descriptive string should suffice.
 Then, set a pre-shared key, make that sufficiently long for entropy, and, no, 1234567890 is long, yes, but not what I meant.

 The encryption algorithm should be something sensible.
-I will not discuss parameters favoring the one over the other algorithm.
+I will not discuss parameters favouring the one over the other algorithm.
 It is not true, however, that only AES128 will work, I successfully use AES256.
 What my setup has in common with many blogs is that only SHA1 as hash algorithm works, though.
 I advise against generalization, it might be necessary to try them out.
 I use the DH key group 2 (1024 bit).
 Again, none as claimed in some setups, does not work for me.
 As lifetime, I set 86400 seconds, which equals a standard day.

 I do not disable anything under the advanced section, I do not force NAT traversal use 10 seconds between consecutive dead peer detection retries and allow for 5 retries, so that after 50 seconds, I assume the connection has died.